mod-audio/mod-duox-controller/README.md

 Not ready for a stable release yet, though good for testing.

+This branch will only work with the latest revision of the MOD DuoX controller board (Rev 5, March 2019).
+The board features a 12Mhz crystal (main CLK of 120Mhz) on the LPC1777

 Known bugs:
--Banks menu can crash the HMI because of an indexing issue -The control_set callback is not implemented (also not on the MOD-UI side)
+- Banks menu can crash the HMI because of an indexing issue
+- The control_set callback is not implemented (also not on the MOD-UI side)

 missing features:
 - Pages callback